realm/realm-dotnet/Tests/Readme.md

 After adding them, restart VS (if running) to have it pick up the changes.

+## Sync Tests

+Running sync tests can be done either against a local Docker image of the sync server or against cloud-dev (our staging environment).
+Scripts to run against cloud are located in the Scripts folder.
+Currently we have:

+* DeployCluster.ps1 - deploys an Atlas cluster with a specified name.
+* RemoveCluster.ps1 - deletes a deployed Atlas cluster
+* CliLogin.ps1 - logs in against cloud-dev and persists user authentication.
+You must execute this before calling Deploy/RemoveApps.
+* DeployApps.ps1 - imports the apps located in TestApps and links them to the specified cluster.
+* RemoveApps.ps1 - removes all MongoDB Realm apps for the specified project.

 ## Unity

 The Unity tests are somewhat special, not only because they don't use MSBuild and Visual Studio to build and run, but because they need to be run